w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 [generation, backing and inclusion](./learn-parachains-protocol.md).
 It is analogous to the logical pipelining of processor instruction in "traditional" architectures, where some instructions may be executed before others are complete.
-Instructions may also be executed in parallel, enabling multiple parts of the processor to work on potentially different instructions simultaneously.
+Instructions may also be executed in parallel, enabling multiple processor parts to work on potentially different instructions simultaneously.

 Bundles of state transitions represented as blocks may be processed similarly.
 In the context of
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, pipelining aims to increase the